mnbuhl/HttpMessenger/README.md

 * DELETE

 ## TODO
-* Simple query parameters (have to be manually added to the url)
+* Support converting more query parameters
-* Proper tests
+* More test coverage
-* IHttpClientFactory support if you want to use multiple HttpClients
+* IHttpClientFactory support if you want to use multiple HttpClients [maybe]

 ### Something missing?
 Feel free to open an issue or make a pull request.